-- 1. Fraud and plagiarism are defined as an action or failure to act on the part of a student, whereby a correct assessment of the student's knowledge, insight and skills is made impossible, in full or in part.
+- Fraud and plagiarism are defined as an action or failure to act on the part of a student, whereby a correct assessment of the student's knowledge, insight and skills is made impossible, in full or in part.
 Fraud includes: - cheating during tests.
-The person offering the opportunity to cheat is an accessory to fraud; - being in possession of (i.e. having/carrying) tools and resources during tests, such as preprogrammed calculators, mobile phones, smartwatch, smartglasses, books, course readers, notes, etc., unless consultation is explicitly permitted; - having others carry out all of part of an assignment and passing this off as own work; - gaining access to questions or answers of a test prior to the date or time that the test takes place; fabricating survey or interview answers or research data;
+The person offering the opportunity to cheat is an accessory to fraud; - share answers with others while taking a test; - seeking the help of third parties during a test; - being in possession of (i.e. having/carrying) tools and resources during tests, such as preprogrammed calculators, mobile phones, smartwatch, smartglasses, books, course readers, notes, etc., unless consultation is explicitly permitted; - having others carry out all of part of an assignment and passing this off as own work; - gaining access to questions or answers of a test prior to the date or time that the test takes place; - perform (or try to perform) technical changes that undermine the online testing system; - fabricating survey or interview answers or research data;